montoyamoraga/tiny-trainable-instruments/docs/1-installation.md

 pyenv versions
 ```

 You should see a list, with the version we are using and an asterisk, to highlight that this is the Python version we will use.
-If there is no asterisk and it says that the required version of python is not installed, use the command
+If there is no asterisk and it says that the required version of python is not installed, use the command: <!-- Guillermo: Add a picture here because the text description is not clear enough. -->

 ```bash
 pyenv install <python version number>
 ```

 If you are using an old version of pyenv, there's a chance that the install won't work; copy the entire command pyenv gives you (including the &&'s) and enter it into the terminal.
-Then once pyenv is updated, try the above command again.
+Then once pyenv is updated, try the above command again. <!-- Guillermo: Add a picture here because the text description is not clear enough. -->

 Now that you have the correct version of Python, create a virtual environment (which we will name env) using the Python package venv.
 Most dependency problems can be solved by using a virtualenv; we can’t support issues not using a virtualenv due to the huge variety of system configurations.
+On your terminal type:

 ```bash
 python -m venv env